10 Most Bizarre Cults

 Fellowship of Friends

 Now if ever something has the wrong name, this is it!
 The fact is that there’s nothing very friendly about being a part of these guys.
-Located in California, members must abide by very strict rules from leader Robert Earl Burton on such topics as what to eat and wear.
-They are also expected to work for the cult for extremely low wages or simply give all their salaries from work to them.
+Located in California, members must abide by very strict rules from leader Robert Earl Burton.
+Like topics what to eat and wear.
+They are also expected to work for the cult for extremely low wages.
+Or simply give all their salaries from work to them.
 Living in expectation of an impending Armageddon, they are not a good bunch to get mixed up with!

 01 – Order of the Solar Temple